Quantum Tech: esports investing hit $1 billion in 2019, revenues could be $4 billion in 2022

-Quantum Tech Partners, a gaming-focused advisory group for financial deals, said in its first report that $1 billion was invested in the esports industry in 2019.
+Quantum Tech Partners, a gaming-focused advisory group for financial deals, said in its first report that folks and firms invested $1 billion in the esports industry in 2019.

 Founded by M&A advisory experts Jim Perkins and Alina Soltys, the firm is also far more bullish on the outlook for esports revenues, as it expects the industry to reach $4 billion in revenues by 2022, far more than $2.96 billion predicted by Goldman Sachs and $1.79 billion predicted by market researcher Newzoo.

 Meanwhile, esports M&A hit $475 million in 2019, spread across 33 deals.
-13 of those deals involved the acquisitions of esports teams, Quantum Tech Partners said.
+Thirteen of these deals involved the acquisitions of esports teams, Quantum Tech Partners said.

 I interviewed the founders (who are based in Seattle and Scottsdale, Arizona) of Quantum Tech Partners recently about their views on esports.
 They formerly worked together at the Corum Group, which also focused on game M&A, and now they are turning their expertise to both gaming and esports deals.